 Charles (“Chilly”) Ayer was an attorney and the son of Frederick Ayer, a patent medicine manufacturer and major textile mill investor who, with his son-in-law, William Madison Wood, had founded the American Woolen Company, which eventually grew into the largest woolen manufacturing company in America.

 On March 30, 1932, Charles Ayer transferred the property into a trust for the benefit of Theodora Ayer and their children.

 Theodora Ayer died in January of 1945.
 Charles Ayer continued to live at 315 Dartmouth and in Hamilton, and in March of 1946 married again, to Anne Phillips, formerly his secretary.
 They continued to live at 315 Dartmouth until 1951.

 On January 14, 1952, 315 Dartmouth was purchased from the Ayer trust by the Douglas A. Thom Clinic for Children.
 The clinic remained there until 1993.

 On September 1, 1993, the house was purchased from the clinic by Dr. Bernardo Nadal-Ginard, a pediatric cardiologist and professor at Harvard Medical School, and his wife, Dr. Vijak Mahdavi, also a professor at Harvard Medical School.
 They were noted collectors of modern art.

 On January 10, 1997, 315 Dartmouth was acquired by general construction contractor Jay M. Cashman, as trustee of the 315 Dartmouth Trust.

 In September of 1997, he applied for (and subsequently received) permission to convert the house from a doctor’s office, consulting room, and day care center into a single-family dwelling.
 In January of 1999, he applied for (and subsequently received) permission to construct an interior garage in the basement of the house.

-315 Dartmouth remained assessed as a single-family dwelling in 2016.
+315 Dartmouth continued to be assessed as a single-family dwelling in 2021.